-Prerequisite: ENGL 101 with a grade of C or higher.
+3 credits.
+3 hours.
+(Lecture 3 HOURS.)
+Prerequisite: ECED 101 with a C or better.
 This course will prepare students to develop opportunities for partnership among families, schools, and communities.
 The course provides an in-depth study of the principles of parenting and family relationships as well as the skills necessary to work with the family unit.
 The importance of the teacher's role in the school and community as applied to working with families of young children and the community is emphasized.
 This course follows the guidelines of Kansas and Missouri Core Competencies for Early Care and Education Professionals and the National Association of the Education of Young Children (NAEYC) standards.

-ECED 270 Portfolio Design
+ECED 270 PORTFOLIO DESIGN

-Prerequisite: Student must be in the final semester of their Associates in Applied Science degree.
+2 credits.
+2 hours.
+(Lecture 2 HOURS.)
+Prerequisite: Student must be in the final semester of their Associates degree in Applied Science (AAS).
 This Portfolio Design course documents a student's competency in early care and education and will include a variety of artifacts from various courses taken throughout the Associates of Applied Science Program.
 This course prepares students to transfer to four-year institutions.
 This course follows the guidelines of Kansas and Missouri Core Competencies for Early Child Care and Education Professionals and the National Association of the Education of Young Children (NAEYC) standards.